dpkristensen/bfdm/documentation/BFSDL_spec_draft.md

 #### 3.2.1 Escape Sequences

 Escape sequences may be used with `<string-literal-value>` to store characters in a string literal that are otherwise difficult to represent.
+A basic set of escape sequences are provided to use common pre-defined code points.

     back-slash := '\'
     escape-sequence := <back-slash><double-quote>               // Ex: \" = Unicode 34